113ll3/Ibmclouddocscli/plugins/vpn/index.md

 {:codeblock: .codeblock}
 {:note: .note}

-# VPN CLI Plug-in for cf CLI
+# VPN CLI plug-in for cf CLI
 {: #vpn_cli_for_cf}

 You can use the command line interface (CLI) to configure and manage your {{site.data.keyword.vpn_full}} service.
 The {{site.data.keyword.vpn_short}} CLI plug-in is available in two versions: one for use with the Cloud Foundry CLI plug-in and the other for use with the {{site.data.keyword.cloud}} CLI plug-in.
-Both versions of the plug-in provide the same functionality.
+Both versions of the plug-in provide the same functions.
 {:shortdesc}

 The {{site.data.keyword.vpn_short}} plug-in is available for Windows, MAC, and Linux operating systems.
 Ensure that you use the one that is applicable to you.

-## Install the cf CLI Plug-in
+## Install the cf CLI plug-in
 {: #install-cf-cli-plugin}

 Before you begin, install the cf CLI.
 See [Cloud Foundry command line interface](/docs/cli/reference/ibmcloud?topic=cloud-cli-install-ibmcloud-cli#install-ibmcloud-cli) for details.

-## Install the VPN CLI Plug-in
+## Install the VPN CLI plug-in
 {: #install-vpn-cli-plugin}

 If you have a previous version of the {{site.data.keyword.vpn_short}} CLI plug-in that is installed, you must first uninstall it.
 Use the command: